Docker frequently asked questions (FAQ)

 Typically, this message is returned if the service is already bound to your localhost.
 As a result, requests coming to the container from outside are dropped.
 To correct this problem, change the service's configuration on your localhost so that the service accepts requests from all IPs.
 If you aren't sure how to do this, check the documentation for your OS.

-is not running or that the client doesn’t correctly point at it.
+docker-machine is not running or that the client doesn't correctly point at

 To verify that the docker machine is running you can use the